You’ve only just learned what sake is. And just when you were about to buy your first bottle, another term popped up: soju.

 Contrary to popular belief, sake shares more in common with beer than wine for its brewing process.
 Although, you could say that its flavor profile is more akin to wine than beer.
 Fine sakes are aged for a year or more, and most have an alcohol percentage of around 15%, except for Genshu—undiluted sake—which has an ABV of 20%+.

-Soju is a distilled spirit from Korea also made from rice, but it’s immediately different from sake in that it’s distilled, not brewed, and obviously, it’s Korean!
+Soju is a distilled alcoholic drink from Korea.
+Its main ingredient is also rice (among other things), but it’s immediately different from sake in that it’s distilled, not brewed, and obviously, it’s Korean!

 In some cities, Soju can be sold under a beer and wine license, which is easier to obtain than a liquor license.
 The neutral color and flavor mean it can be used in a variety of cocktails as well as being enjoyed straight.